briantbutton/plebgpio/README.md

 	led1=rrrrggggbbbbrrrrggggbbbbrrrrggggbbbbrrrrggggbbbbrrrrggggbbbbrrrrggggbbbb
 	led2=ccccmmmmyyyyccccmmmmyyyyccccmmmmyyyyccccmmmmyyyyccccmmmmyyyyccccmmmmyyyy

+Up to 35 programs may be specified, using a single character, base 35.&nbsp; Zero is not allowed.&nbsp;
+So, the first program would be &apos;1&apos; and the last program would be &apos;Z&apos;.&nbsp; These are just labels; ordinal value has no significance.&nbsp;

 ### Program Operation

-Up to 8 programs (1 through 9) may be specified in config.txt.&nbsp;
-To run a program, put its decimal digit into `/etc/pleb/gpio/prog`.&nbsp; When a program is running, all values in the individual LED files (e.g. `led1`) are ignored.&nbsp; Programs do not affect button operation &mdash; that continues per normal.
+o run a program, put its base 35 digit into `/etc/pleb/gpio/prog`.&nbsp; When a program is running, values in the individual LED files (e.g. `led1`) are ignored.&nbsp; Programs do not affect button operation &mdash; that continues per normal.

-Program Zero is special; it means no program, and **plebgpio** looks to the individual LED files to set the LEDs.&nbsp; When the system starts, it will be running program 0, unless otherwise configured.&nbsp;
+Program Zero is special; it means no program, and **plebgpio** looks to the individual LED files to set the LEDs.&nbsp; When the system starts, it will run program 0, unless otherwise configured.&nbsp;

 ## How it works